By Douglas B. Marks

 Here are some of the other benefits of having a will:

 A will allows an individual to communicate directions as to how surviving children should be cared for.
-Guardians for your minor children can be designated, and a testamentary trust (included in the will) can even provide for how the children’s expenses are to be satisfied after your death.
+Guardians for your minor children can be designated, and a testamentary trust (one that is included in the will) can even provide for how the children’s expenses are to be satisfied after your death.
 Without a will, the courts will have to decide who gets custody of the children and how they are to be supported.

 In a will you can also describe how your remains are to be handled (cremated or buried), what expenses you have already paid (such as for a burial plot), and how you would like your funeral to proceed.
 You can also express final thoughts, beliefs, and hopes to your children and grandchildren.